 With the release of new builds in Windows 10 Insider Preview, usage of reserved storage in Windows 10 is much appreciated by several users.
 Today, in this article, we will discuss how to enable or disable reserved storage in Windows 10.
 What exactly is this, how to enable and disable this feature on your system.
 Let’s go ahead and explore all the necessary details related to Reserved Storage in Windows 10 1903.

-Here is how to enable, disable and check the reserved storage in Windows 10
+Enable, disable or check the Reserved storage in Windows 10

 - Check Reserved Storage in Windows 10